 To foster independence and self-help skills, please send your child in clothes they can manage independently.
 Children should be dressed in clothing that is suitable for running, climbing, and other energetic activities.
 Clothing should also be weather appropriate.
-Appropriate foot attire, such as sneakers are recommended to allow your child safe play during high energy activities.
+Appropriate foot attire, such as sneakers, are recommended to allow your child to play safely during high-energy activities.
 Flip flops should only be worn in the Aquatic area, as they can easily slide off a child's foot during play.

-Children should provide at least two complete sets of labeled clothing or more if they are toilet learning.
+Families should provide at least two complete sets of labeled clothing or more if their child is toilet learning.
 Teachers may label a child's item if it comes to the classroom without a label.